IK-Robin/leaflet-js-map/readme.md

 - Zoom in and out for detailed exploration
 - Default viwe to see the  whole world or focus on a particular region.
 - Customize map Width and Height
--default Zoom
+- Default Zoom
--Default latitude and  Longitude (center point) -Customizable map marker and popup  text
+- Default latitude and  Longitude (center point)
+- Customizable map marker and popup  text
--Add custom markers
+- Add custom markers
--Add Custom marker detail  popups
+- Add Custom marker detail  popups
--Add Default Url s that can be opened when clicking on links in popups -Save current view as default view
+- Add Default Url s that can be opened when clicking on links in popups
+- Save current view as default view
--Edit marker popup text  directly from map
+- Edit marker popup text  directly from map
--Delete a marker or marker popup on click the marker you want
+- Delete a marker or marker popup on click the marker you want

 ## Technologies Used